 - Be aware that you may be climbing in remote areas.
 Ensure that you know the locations and contact details for local emergency services — and it is also a good idea to inform the staff where you are staying of where you are climbing and what time to expect you back.

-- Check what vaccinations you need to get before traveling to any foreign countries.
+- Check what vaccinations you need to get before traveling to any foreign country.
 You can ask your doctor about this.
-You should also make sure you pack and use any necessary insect repellents, as a large number of diseases can be contracted by being bitten by mosquitoes, Tsetse flies, lice and other insects.
+You should also make sure you pack and use any necessary insect repellents, as a large number of diseases can be contracted by mosquitoes, tsetse flies, lice and other insect bites.